juangamella/gnies-paper/README.md

   - `src/run_gies.py` for GIES
   - `src/run_sortnregress.py` for sortnregress
 - `*_experiments` directories hold the datasets and the results from executing the experiments.
-- `figures_*.ipynb` are the jupyter notebooks used to generate the figures used in the paper.
-After execution, they are stored in the `figures/` directory.
+- `figure*.ipynb` are the jupyter notebooks used to generate the figures used in the paper.
+Figures are stored in the `figures/` directory.

 ## Feedback